google/googletest/docs/advanced.md

 Things to note:

-*   The `tests` attribute of a `<testsuites>` or `<testsuite>` element tells how many test functions the googletest program or test suite contains, while the `failures` attribute tells how many of them failed.
+*   The `tests` attribute of a `<testsuites>` or `<testsuite>` element tells how many test functions the GoogleTest program or test suite contains, while the `failures` attribute tells how many of them failed.

 *   The `time` attribute expresses the duration of the test, test suite, or